melaniebrgr/learning-computer-science/02-programming/04-design-patterns/command-pattern/command-pattern.md

 # Command pattern

-Actualising the actions of your system into discrete objects with a common interface ("command packets"), so that they can be attached to different events, passed around, queued, dispatched or whatever else you can imagine.
-On implementing the Command pattern, you will have in your system many command packets pinging around with the following shape:
+Actualise system actions into objects with a common interface ("command packets"), so that they can be attached to different events, passed around, queued, dispatched or whatever else you can imagine.
+Command packets will be pinging around your system with the following shape:

 ```js
 // stabCommand